isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2024-01-23-post-Clinical Research Coordinator Level 1 Programme.md

 <p>The Clinical Research Coordinator (CRC) is a specialised research professional
 working with the research investigator to ensure smooth progress of the research project.
-The CRC Level 1 Programme (Blended) is designed for CRCs with less than one year of experience and who are interested in gaining knowledge about coordinating clinical trials.
+The CRC Level 1 Programme (Blended) is designed for CRCs with at least one year of experience and who are interested in gaining knowledge about coordinating clinical trials.
 The programme offers a comprehensive introduction to the operations of clinical trial at site and practical, hands-on training through the blended learning approach to provide flexible